Winona State University logo

 Key Highlights

-• Founded in 1858 as the First State Normal School of Minnesota.
+• Founded in 1858 as the First State Normal School, making it Minnesota's original teacher training institution.

-• Recognized as the first tax-funded school west of the Mississippi River.
+• The first tax-funded school established west of the Mississippi River.

-• Its motto, "A Community of Learners Improving Our World," encapsulates its mission.
+• Motto: "A Community of Learners Improving Our World" reflects its core values.

 Timeline